Donegal Heritage Trails

 On this tour you will hear the story of the Flight of the Earls and the kidnap of Red Hugh O'Donnell.
 You can enjoy breathtaking scenery while listening to stories of a time when Rathmullan enjoyed strong trading links with the continent and when it played host to the Grand Fleet of Great Britain in 1914.
 We will visit the Friary of Rathmullan and hear the legend of Half Hanged McNaughton and much more.

-(Meet at The Visitor Information sign on the Lower Mall)
+(Meet at The Visitor Information sign @ Gamble's Square)

 (Meet at the Putting Green Hut)